 \subsubsection{Limitations}

-\textbf{Limited search space in existing RL training systems.} To accelerate RL workflows with heterogeneous characteristics, and complex computations and data dependencies, a flurry of RL training systems~\cite{verl, OpenRLHF, DeepSpeed-Chat, NeMo-Aligner, RLHFuse, LlamaRL, AReaL, AsyncFlow} have been proposed.
-However, they are all tailored for homogeneous GPUs with high-bandwidth networks, and almost none of them considers the heterogeneity of hardware in the search space of scheduling algorithms.
+\textbf{Limited search space in existing RL training systems.} To accelerate RL workflows with heterogeneous characteristics, and complex computational and data dependencies, a flurry of RL training systems~\cite{verl, OpenRLHF, DeepSpeed-Chat, NeMo-Aligner, RLHFuse, LlamaRL, AReaL, AsyncFlow} have been proposed.
+However, they are all tailored for homogeneous GPUs with high-bandwidth networks, and almost none of them fully account for the heterogeneity of hardware and networks in their search space.
 StreamRL~\cite{StreamRL} is perhaps the most relevant effort to ours, organizing heterogeneous GPUs into two groups: one group for actor generation and a separate group for the remaining tasks.
 However, it requires that all GPUs within the same group are homogeneous and located in the same data center.

-\textbf{Time-consuming heterogeneity-aware search algorithms.} A natural approach to enhance RL training systems is to apply the heterogeneity-aware scheduling algorithms originally designed for LLM training and serving to the scheduling of each model and each task in the RL workflow.
+\textbf{Time-consuming heterogeneity-aware scheduling algorithms.} A natural approach to enhance RL training systems is to apply the heterogeneity-aware scheduling algorithms originally designed for LLM training and serving to the scheduling of each model and each task in the RL workflow.
 As reported by verl~\cite{verl} and RLHFuse~\cite{RLHFuse}, searching for efficient deployment plans for RL training on homogeneous GPUs connected over a homogeneous network requires examining over millions to billions of plans, which takes hundreds to thousands of seconds.
-Meanwhile, the heterogeneity-aware algorithms originally designed for LLM training~\cite{DTFM,Metis} and serving~\cite{Helix,ThunderServe,HexGen-2} require $1,000{\sim}10,000\times$ more search time to search for the locally near-optimal plan for a single model/task (rather than the entire workflow), so this naive combination is neither practical nor scalable for real-world deployment.
+Meanwhile, the heterogeneity-aware scheduling algorithms originally designed for LLM training~\cite{DTFM,Metis} and serving~\cite{Helix,ThunderServe,HexGen} require $1,000{\sim}10,000\times$ more search time to search for the locally near-optimal plan for a single model/task (rather than the entire workflow), so this naive combination is neither practical nor scalable for real-world deployment.